aro-network/aro-docs/docs/user-guides/software-setup.md

 4. **Verify Running Status**
    ![Activation Complete](/img/user-guides/cmd_activate.png)
    Congratulations!
 You have successfully set up your new **ARO Client**.
 The CMD console will return to the main menu, displaying real-time network status and activation status.
-If both statuses appear in green, your ARO Client is running successfully.
+If activation status shows 'Activated' together with your bound account in green, and network status shows 'Connected', then your ARO Client is running successfully.